MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/export-data-to-storage.md

 ## External storage authorization

-The authentication method to access external storage is based on the connection string provided, and the permissions required to access the table vary depending on the authentication method.
+The authentication method to access external storage is based on the connection string provided, and the permissions required to access the storage vary depending on the authentication method.

 The following table lists the supported authentication methods and the permissions needed for exporting data to external storage.